greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 > Particularly, I would be very curious about the discussion, or main text commenting on why the authors created a custom scheme of classifying documents and their similarity based on vectors of words instead of using existing approaches that provide vectors of documents - including doc2vec that is included in the software package that the authors used for word2vec.
 Do the results change according to the approach?

-**Our 'Document embeddings derived from bioRxiv reveal fields and subfields' section was part of our motivation for using a linear approach to generate document embeddings.
-We wanted to maximize the interpretability of the document embedding space when characterizing preprints within bioRxiv.
+**Our goal was to maximize the interpretability of the document embedding space when characterizing preprints within the bioRxiv landscape.
+Neural networks are challenging to interpret due to their non-linear activation layers.
-We provided word clouds generated from the first principal component to see the differences between our linear approach and doc2vec visually.
+We empirically show this challenge by providing word clouds generated from the first principal component between our approach and doc2vec.
-Following this analysis, we sought to measure the practicality of this embedding space by extending to other applications such as preprint published matching and journal recommendations.
+Our approach teases out quantitative vs. cellular biology concepts while Doc2Vec is hard to discern.
-Conversely, we noticed that Doc2Vec had a positive performance outcome for our journal recommendation approach.
+Conversely, we noticed that Doc2Vec significantly improves our centroid classifier for our journal recommendation analysis.
-We first evaluated these two models using our training dataset, which randomly held out published articles and then predicted this held-out set.
+We discovered this improvement by first evaluating Doc2Vec against our linear approach by randomly holding out published articles from our dataset and using the rest to predict the holdout set.
-Our subsequent evaluation was comparing these two models for our test set, which consisted of using bioRxiv preprints to predict the journal that published their corresponding published counterparts.
+Our subsequent evaluation was comparing these two models against our test set, which consisted of using bioRxiv preprints to predict the journal that published their corresponding published counterparts.
-We provided the bar chart visualization below.
-Regarding our test set, Doc2vec outperforms our approach for the centroid model but performs evenly for our paper-paper model.
-**
+Overall, methods such as Doc2Vec does improve performance at the cost of interpretability.**

 **Word2Vec 1st Prinicpal Component WordCloud**
 ![Word2vec](https://raw.githubusercontent.com/danich1/annorxiver/3bcac4ca2e9249359361525a7e5f3ae36c71d4a5/biorxiv/pca_association_experiment/output/word_pca_similarity/figure_pieces/pca_01_cossim_word_cloud.png)